TQRG/puppet-lint-infrasecure/README.md

 # puppet-security-linter

-⚠️ This is still working in progress!
+⚠️  This is still work in progress!

 This linter identifies 9 security vulnerabilities in Puppet scripts.